zxc916684603/ecs/intl.en-US/API Reference/Regions/DescribeRegions.md

 # DescribeRegions {#DescribeRegions .reference}

 Describes the latest Alibaba Cloud regions that are available to you.
-For more information, see [Regions and zones](https://www.alibabacloud.com/help/doc-detail/40654.htm).

 ## Request parameters {#RequestParameter .section}